Make a day out of 'Wicked' in London

 Price: ££

-Book Cake: The Marie Antoinette Playlist tickets on London Theatre.
+Book Mean Girls tickets on London Theatre.

 Wicked

-Does The Wizard of Oz tell the full story of the famous Witches?
+Does The Wizard of Oz tell the full story of the famous witches?
 “Are people born wicked or do they have wickedness thrust upon them?”
 Inhibited green-skinned Elphaba and bubbly blonde Glinda meet as students and don’t hit it off.
 However, an unlikely friendship develops as they find common ground and a shared passion for sorcery.

 Their friendship is tested when they come into the orbit of the mysterious Wizard of Oz – Glinda is tempted to kowtow, but Elphaba stands her ground.
 It’s an uplifting show about the power of female friendship and standing up for what’s right, and the spectacular production itself is “unlimited” in its delights.